Skip to main content

 The bottom line

 Depression causes emotional and behavioral changes that can affect many areas of your life.
-If you suspect that you have depression, consider speaking with your doctor or another professional who can figure out whether you have the condition.
-Depression is treatable, and there are several options to get help, including psychotherapy, antidepressant medications, and alternative treatments.
+If you suspect that you have depression, consider speaking with your primary care provider or another healthcare professional who can figure out whether you have the condition.
+Depression is treatable, and there are several options to get help, including psychotherapy, antidepressant medications, and other treatments.

 why trust our exports reliability shield